 Many people already have a bike (or two, or three!) and are wondering why they would need a gravel bike as well.
 How do these bikes perform compared to other popular types of bicycles such as cyclocross, MTB, road, and hybrid?

-Gravel Bike vs Cyclocross (CX)
+Gravel Bikes vs. Cyclocross Bikes (CX)

 To a layman, gravel and cyclocross bikes (CX) look pretty much the same.

 The biggest difference is related to geometry.
 Gravel bikes are made for long and exhausting rides that should be comfortable.
-On the other hand, cyclocross bikes are intended for shorter and faster events, so comfort is not of such a big importance.
+On the other hand, cyclocross bikes are intended for shorter and faster events, so comfort is not of such big importance.

-A gravel bike usually has a lower bottom bracket, slacker seat tube and head tube angle, a longer wheelbase and longer chainstays.
+A gravel bike usually has a lower bottom bracket, slacker seat tube, and head tube angle, a longer wheelbase, and longer chainstays.

 Gravel bikes also have more gears and wider tire clearance, both of which make them more practical on longer rides.
 Finally, gravel bikes have plenty of mounts that you can use to attach numerous accessories, which you do not need in a cyclocross event.

-Gravel Bike vs Mountain Bike
+Gravel Bike vs. Mountain Bike

 Both gravel bikes and mountain bikes perform well off-road.